supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-01.md

 1. On the Create Content Safety **Basics** tab, configure the following resoures and click on **Next**.

+   >**Note:** Create the Content Safety resource in the same region where you have deployed the Azure AI services.

    ![](media/create-content-safety.png)

 1. On the **Identity** tab, verify that the System assigned managed identity Status is turned **On**.
 Click on **Review + create** and then **Create**.